Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchRemoteLoginSettings.md

 ### -BatchContext
 Specifies the **BatchAccountContext** instance that this cmdlet uses to interact with the Batch service.
-To obtain a **BatchAccountContext** that contains access keys for your subscription, use the Get-AzureRmBatchAccountKeys cmdlet.
+To obtain a **BatchAccountContext** that contains access keys for your subscription, use the Get-AzBatchAccountKeys cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Batch.BatchAccountContext